-- The general ventilation system for laboratory operations should be designed such that the laboratory air is continuously replaced.
+- 1. The general ventilation system for laboratory operations should be designed such that the laboratory air is continuously replaced.
 The general ventilation system should provide the laboratories with clean air that has a reasonable temperature and proper humidity, is particle-free and does not contain any radon or toxic vapors.
 The American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) recommend 20 cubic feet per minute per person of fresh air in laboratories.
 Air entering the laboratory should enter gently, with minimal turbulence and at a velocity of less than 50 linear feet per minute from any air supply source grill. - 2.
 All air from laboratories should be exhausted outdoors and not be recirculated.
 The outside air intakes for the building should be in a location that reduces the possibility of re-entrainment of laboratory exhaust. - 3.
 The general ventilation system for laboratory operations should be designed such that the laboratory is slightly under negative pressure relative to other parts of the building.
 Air should flow from the offices, corridors and support spaces into the laboratories.
 This prevents odors and vapors from leaving the lab and moving to other parts of the building.

 - 4. The general ventilation system for laboratory operations should be designed to provide 6 to 12 air changes per hour.
 The design should also ensure that the air in the room is thoroughly mixed.
-The higher exchange rates, typically 10 to 12 air changes per hour is considered the new trend in recommendations and guidelines for air exchanges for laboratory operations, considering the greater awareness associated with the use of chemicals in the laboratory.
-However, increased cost of energy has caused conflict between the desire to minimize the costs of heating and cooling and the need to provide laboratory workers with adequate ventilation.
-In any case, the health and safety of individuals should never be compromised for economic reasons. - 5.
-The Utilities Department Supervisor shall coordinate the maintenance and inspection of general ventilation.
+The higher exchange rates, typically 10 to 12 air changes per hour is considered the standard in recommendations and guidelines for air exchanges for laboratory operations, considering the greater awareness associated with the use of chemicals in the laboratory. - 5.
+The Facilities Management Supervisor shall coordinate the maintenance and inspection of general ventilation.
 Laboratory ventilation should be verified as needed by professional engineering analysis (testing and balancing report).
 Exhausted air should be discharged into the prevailing air currents above the building.
 Particulate filters should be fitted on the air intake side with airflow monitors to ensure maximum airflow.
 A filter replacement schedule should be established. - 6.
 The general ventilation system for laboratory operations should not be considered sufficient to prevent the accumulation of chemical vapors.
-Work done with chemicals with low TLVs or high vapor pressures requires local exhaust such as a fume hood.
+Work done with chemicals with low Threshold Limit Values (TLVs) or high vapor pressures requires local exhaust such as a fume hood.